 The Bank's Internal Capital Adequacy Assessment Process has taken into account all material Risks including Pillar I and Pillar II risks for Capital Adequacy assessment.
-The Pillar I risks assessed in the Bank's ICAAP includes the following:
+The Pillar I & Pillar II risks assessed in the Bank's ICAAP include the following:

 Pillar I Risks Credit Risk

 Market Risk

 Operational Risk

-Pillar II Risks Concentration Risk
+Pillar II Risks Credit Concentration Risk

 Liquidity Risk

-Interest Rate Risk in the Banking Book
+Interest Rate Risk

 Strategic Risk

-Reputation Risk
+Reputational Risk

 Compliance Risk

-Information Technology and Cyber Security Risk
+IT and Cyber Security Risk

-Human Resources Risk
+People/ Human Resources Risk

 Group Risk

+Outsourcing Risk

+Internal Frauds & Malpractices Risk

+Governance Risk

+Regulatory Norms Violation Risk

 The Bank has also put in place a Risk Appetite Framework (RAF) under the ICAAP.
 Risk Appetite framework is the overall approach, including policies, processes, controls and systems through which risk appetite is established, communicated, and monitored.
 It includes a risk appetite statement, risk limits, and an outline of the roles and responsibilities of those overseeing the implementation and monitoring of the RAF.
 Risk appetite is the aggregate level/ range and types of risk the Bank is willing to assume within its risk capacity to achieve its strategic objectives and business plan.
 The Risk Appetite and tolerance levels are not static.
-The limits and the appetites depends upon the prevailing market conditions and business strategies adopted by the Bank from time to time.
+The limits and the appetites depend upon the prevailing market conditions and business strategies adopted by the Bank from time to time.
 The ICAAP document monitors the risk appetite set by the Board.
-Breaches, if any, in the risk appetite limits are reported in the ICAAP and acts as warning signals for the functionaries to take note of and initiate corrective actions.
+Breaches, if any, in the risk appetite limits are reported in the ICAAP and act as warning signals for the functionaries to take note of and initiate corrective actions.

 Under the ICAAP, the Bank also analyses the impact on Capital and other Pillar I risks under normal and stressed scenario by way of Stress Testing.
 Stress testing provides the Bank with a means for estimating the Bank's Risk exposures under stressed conditions, enabling development of appropriate strategies for mitigation and evaluation of the Bank's capacity to withstand stressed situations in terms of Profitability and Capital Adequacy.
-It also improves understanding of the Bank's Risk profile and therefore allows the Board of Directors and Senior Management to determine whether the Bank's Risk exposures correspond to its Risk appetite.
+It also improves understanding of the Bank's Risk profile and therefore enables the Board of Directors and Senior Management to determine whether the Bank's Risk exposures correspond to its Risk appetite.
 Under stress testing the Bank follows the twin strategies of sensitivity analysis and scenario analysis